-- (1) The information as to the Shares beneficially owned, or controlled or directed, directly or indirectly, not being within the knowledge of Vecima has been based solely upon reports filed on SEDI at www.sedi.ca, as of November 10, 2023. - (2) Mr. Edmonds was appointed as Audit Chair effective as of December 12, 2022. - (3) Mr. Brace was appointed to the Board and as a member of the Audit Committee and CGCC effective December 12, 2022.
-Mr. Brace attended 100% of Board, Audit and CGCC meetings from his date of appointment through the end of Fiscal 2023. - (4) Mr. Chernak is a new director nominee to be elected at the Meeting.
+- (1) The information as to the Shares beneficially owned, or controlled or directed, directly or indirectly, not being within the knowledge of Vecima has been based solely upon reports filed on SEDI at www.sedi.ca, as of November 8, 2024. - (2) Mr. Edmonds was appointed as Audit Chair effective as of December 12, 2022. - Mr. Chernak was appointed to the Board on December 19, 2023.
+Mr. Chernak attended 60% of Board meetings from his date of appointment through the end of Fiscal 2024. - (4) Mr. Rowat is a new director nominee to be elected at the Meeting.